IntegrationMatters/njams-toolbox/h2-maintenance/ps1/README.md

 ## Characteristics:

-* shrinks nJAMS H2 database by rebuilding H2 database file
+* reorganizes nJAMS H2 database by rebuilding H2 database file
 * supports H2 database files of nJAMS Server 5.x
 * runs on Windows, Linux, and macOS using PowerShell Core 7 or Windows PowerShell 5